On the Minimalism of Stuff (AKA The Minimalism Series Part 1)

 This is a process.
 Don’t expect to be an expert minimalist overnight.
 In fact, it’s probably a lifetime pursuit, especially living in a consumerist society.
 The other category of stuff that I struggle with is clothing (including shoes and accessories).
 I have a knack for finding really cute, high quality items at insanely cheap prices.
 And I almost always shop at thrift stores so that’s better than direct retail, right?

-I often use these as excuses to own way too many clothes.
+I have often used these as excuses to own way too many clothes.
 This causes problems because it takes me more time than I’d like to decide what to wear.
 But as I’ve tried to Marie Kondo my closet, the majority of my clothing does actually bring me a lot of joy.
 Especially the sparkly, velvety, uber dressy stuff I barely ever have any reason to wear.
 So for the time being I’ve accepted that I’m choosing to have a full closet and maybe that’ll change in the future.
 Until then I’ve committed to not shopping for anymore clothes (unless absolutely necessary) for at least the next year.
 It’s all about compromise and small steps.

 These are just a sampling of how I practice minimalism with the stuff that I own.
 There are a million ways to minimize the things you own and the rest of your life.
 As with anything, it’s really about finding what works for you.